USDA-SCINet/scinet-site/sn_collections/_workshops/2024-geospatial-workshop/2024-11-7-Geospatial-Workshop-3.md

 ---
-title: "Tutorial: Applying Graph CNNs in disease ecology modeling"
+title: "Tutorial: Applying geographically informed Graph CNNs in disease ecology modeling"
 description: Provides hands-on tutorials on workflows to access the SCINet HPC systems and conduct geospatial research at scale and fosters geospatial research efforts.
-excerpt: "This tutorial will illustrate a workflow using a Graph Convolutional Neural Network with LSTM layers (GLSTM model) to classify West Nile Virus disease presence or absence in horses across counties in a subset of states in the US."
+excerpt: "This tutorial presents a workflow using a Graph Convolutional Neural Network with LSTM layers (GLSTM model) to classify West Nile Virus disease presence or absence in horses across counties in a subset of states in the US"

 categories: [2024 Geospatial Workshop]